Scientific Progress Foundation 501(c)(3) Nonprofit

 across human disciplines.

-Scientific Progress is an independent foundation dedicated to conducting and supporting rigorous research across biology, epidemiology, psychology, anthropology, and sociology — and to disseminating that knowledge widely.
+Scientific Progress is an independent nonprofit foundation advancing research across biology, epidemiology, psychology, anthropology, and sociology — and disseminating that knowledge widely.
+The foundation is supported by private and public donors committed to advancing rigorous scientific inquiry.

 Why we exist